-You’ve probably heard for years and years that breakfast is the most important meal of the day.
+You’ve probably been told for years and years that breakfast is the most important meal of the day.
 And maybe you’re sick of hearing this because you’re not someone who is really a breakfast eater.
-If that’s the case then let me assure you; no, you don’t need to eat breakfast.
+If that’s the case, then let me assure you—no, you don’t need to eat breakfast.

 Let me explain.

-Those in the pro-breakfast camp believe that by waking up and eating a good breakfast right away you “wake up” your metabolism and set yourself up for a healthy day.
+Those in the pro-breakfast camp believe that by getting up and eating a good breakfast right away, you “wake up” your metabolism and set yourself up for a healthy day.

-But what makes a “good” breakfast anyways?
-Traditional breakfast foods such as cereal, toast, and bagels tend to be wickedly high in simple carbohydrates, which, when introduced to an empty stomach, can cause blood sugar to spike, then crash, resulting in out of control eating later in the day.
+But what makes a “good” breakfast anyway?
+Traditional breakfast foods such as cereal, toast, and bagels tend to be wickedly high in simple carbohydrates.
+And when introduced to an empty stomach, these foods can cause blood sugar to spike, then crash, resulting in out-of-control eating later in the day.

-Liquid breakfasts such as smoothies are often much more loaded in sugar than we realize, and clear the stomach really quickly (up to four times faster than solid food does), often leaving us hungry again sooner than we’d expect.
-If you’re a fan of smoothies for breakfast be sure to add some protein and healthy fats to help slow digestion, moderate blood sugar, and increase satisfaction.
+Liquid breakfasts such as smoothies are often much more loaded with sugar than we realize, and they clear the stomach quickly (up to four times faster than solid food does), often leaving us hungry again sooner than we’d expect.
+If you’re a fan of smoothies for breakfast, be sure to add some protein and healthy fats to help slow your digestion, moderate your blood sugar levels, and increase satiety.

-Breakfasts high in protein, such as eggs, are more likely to fill us up and keep us going until lunch time, helping to avoid blood sugar crashes and maintain satisfaction for longer.
+Breakfasts high in protein, such as eggs, are more likely to fill us up so we can keep going until lunchtime.
+They help us avoid blood sugar crashes and maintain satisfaction for longer.
 So if you’re a breakfast eater, go for some morning protein.

-Those in the no-breakfast camp are typically skipping the “most important meal of the day” either because they’re trying to shorten their eating window, or because they’re plain old just not hungry yet.
+Those in the no-breakfast camp are typically skipping the “most important meal of the day” either because they’re trying to shorten their eating window or they’re just not hungry yet.

-Some people who are breakfast-skippers do so because they feel that once they “break the seal” with breakfast, they can’t stop eating for the rest of the day.
-By skipping breakfast they’re shortening their eating window and reducing the number of eating hours each day.
-This, for some people, becomes a form of moderation.
+Some breakfast-skippers do so because they feel that once they “break the seal” with breakfast, they can’t stop eating for the rest of the day.
+By skipping breakfast, they shorten their eating window and reduce the number of eating hours each day.
+This can become a form of moderation for those folks.

-And then there are the folks who are simply just not hungry in the morning.
-I know plenty of people who don’t feel like eating for several hours after they wake up.
+And then there are some who just don’t feel hungry in the morning.
+I know plenty of people who like to wait for several hours after waking up.
 There’s a lot of pressure to eat breakfast as a healthy way to start the day, but why cram food in when you’re not ready for it yet?

 Practice listening to your body, and let your hunger be your guide.